 Coverage for Optional Bodily Injury to Others extends your liability protection

-in the U.S., its territories or possessions, or Canada.
-This coverage also
+in the U.S., U.S. territories and possessions, and Canada.
+This coverage

-Although buying coverage with higher limits will cost more, the cost increases
+Although buying coverage with higher limits costs more, the price increases

-bodily injury coverage might expect to increase his or her total annual
+bodily injury coverage can expect to increase total annual premiums by

 Part 6: Medical Payments